Opening Concert

 • Isata Kanneh-Mason, piano

-This year's festival highlights Joseph Haydn and his role in developing what we today understand as Classical music.
+During this year's festival, we have put Joseph Haydn and his important role in the development of Classical music in the spotlight.
 This work is one of Haydn's most demanding and virtuosic piano pieces.
-It was published in 1797 as the first in a series of three written for the remarkable pianist of the era, Therese Jansen Bartolozzi.
+It was published in 1797 as the first trio in a set of three written for the era's piano prodigy, Therese Jansen Bartolozzi.

 Performers: